FAForever/downlords-faf-client/readme.md

 ## Support development

 Post a bounty on Issue Hunt.
 You can reward and financially help developers that solve the issue.
+Concerning new features it can be helpful to first ask on whether other people also see your change as an improvement in order to not found feature that will not be accepted.

 [![Issue hunt](https://github.com/BoostIO/issuehunt-materials/raw/master/v1/issuehunt-button-v1.svg?sanitize=true)](https://issuehunt.io/r/FAForever/downlords-faf-client)